This post focuses on the job description of an accounting coordinator, to help you learn the work they do.

 - Maintain filing system related to your area of activity, which includes staff files relating to hours of work, absenteeism and vacation.

-Accounting Coordinator Resume Preparation
+Accounting Coordinator Job Description for Resume

 The sample job description presented above can serve as a good source of information in creating the job history segment of a resume for the post of accounting coordinator.